Dyson (company): SharkNinja

-In 2014, Dyson sued SharkNinja for patent infringement, but after four years courts ruled the patents had not been infringed.
+In 2014 Dyson sued SharkNinja for patent infringement of the cyclone vacuum technology, but after four years US courts ruled the patents had not been infringed.
+Also in 2014, Dyson and SharkNinja sued each other over advertising claims regarding the performance of their products; in 2016, just before a trial was to begin, both sides withdrew their suits and paid their own legal costs.

+In 2023 Dyson sued SharkNinja over patent infringement related to a hair styler.
+In the lawsuit, Dyson is seeking an injunction to block sales of "all air stylers and their attachments within the Shark FlexStyle range".

 Vax

-In 2010, Dyson launched legal action against rival manufacturer Vax, claiming the design of its Mach Zen vacuum cleaner is an infringement of the registered design of its first "bagless" Dyson cylinder vacuum DC02, which dates back to 1994.
+In 2010 Dyson launched legal action against the manufacturer Vax, claiming the design of its Mach Zen vacuum cleaner is an infringement of the registered design of its first "bagless" Dyson cylinder vacuum DC02, which dates back to 1994.
 Dyson also claimed the Chinese-owned rival had "flagrantly copied" Dyson's iconic design.
 However, the court backed an earlier decision which rejected Dyson's claims, as the two designs did not produce "the same overall impression" on the informed user.
 The courts held that the two cleaners were "different designs", the Dyson cleaner being "smooth, curving and elegant", the Vax cleaner being "rugged, angular and industrial".

 Controversies

 Criticisms regarding foreign students

-In March 2011, James Dyson reportedly said in an interview for The Sunday Times that British universities were allowing Chinese nationals to study engineering and spy on the departments where they were working, enabling them to take technology back to China after completing their studies.
+In March 2011 James Dyson reportedly said in an interview for The Sunday Times that British universities were allowing Chinese nationals to study engineering and spy on the departments where they were working, enabling them to take technology back to China after completing their studies.
 In the interview he was quoted as saying that "Britain is very proud about the number of foreign students we educate at our universities, but actually all we are doing is educating our competitors. [...]
 I've seen frightening examples.
 Bugs are even left in computers so that the information continues to be transmitted after the researchers have returned home."
 David Willetts, the government minister responsible for British universities, said he would thoroughly investigate the statement provided by James Dyson.
 He has also criticised the Chinese authorities for failing to act on patent infringements.

 Lobbying on copyright issues with China

-In December 2011, The Independent reported that Bell Pottinger executive Tim Collins had been filmed by the Bureau of Investigative Journalism saying that David Cameron had raised a copyright issue with Chinese premier Wen Jiabao on behalf of Dyson Limited "because we asked him to".
+In December 2011 The Independent reported that the Bell Pottinger executive Tim Collins had been filmed by the Bureau of Investigative Journalism saying that David Cameron had raised a copyright issue with Chinese premier Wen Jiabao on behalf of Dyson Limited "because we asked him to".